Fall Semesters Westmont's Global Health Uganda

 - Kiswahili I & II (6 units-can fit in one semester)

 - Understanding World views (3 units)

-- Understanding Ethics (3 units) - Elective Credit
+- Understanding Ethics from a Christian Perspective (3 units) - Elective Credit

 - Health & Wholeness (3 units) - Elective Credit